MRCY Investors Have Opportunity To Lead Mercury Systems, Inc. Securities Fraud Lawsuit

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mercury Systems, Inc. ("Mercury" or the "Company") (NASDAQ: MRCY ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Jan.
+5, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mercury Systems, Inc. ("Mercury" or the "Company") (NASDAQ: MRCY ).

 Class Period: December 7, 2020 – June 23, 2023